jcordero219/janellecordero.github.io/README.md

 - [L2 Regularized Linear Regression from Scratch](https://github.com/jcordero219/Janelle-Cordero-Data-Science-Portfolio/blob/master/L2%20Linear%20Regression%20from%20Scratch.ipynb): I coded L2 regularized linear regression without machine learning packages on an example dataset.
 I primarily used Pandas and Numpy for data manipulation.
 This code was done in Python 2.7.

+- [k-Nearest Neighbors Algorithm from Scratch](https://github.com/jcordero219/Janelle-Cordero-Data-Science-Portfolio/blob/master/k%20Nearest%20Neighbors%20from%20scratch.ipynb): I coded kNN without machine learning packages on an example dataset.
+I primarily used Pandas and Numpy for data manipulation.
+This code was done in Python 2.7.